top of page

 Isolation in a city or in a landscape became inspirational for me.
 It taught me to draw from personal strength and focused on my ability to learn, to express and to be.
 Place holding and belonging became my focus.

-Trained by artists in design school, tI was taught to see and the importance of a rigorous practice, integrity adn clarity of ideas through explorations and through innovation.
-All the fundamental of design taught me how to see inherent qualities, form, shape and line, etc, I constantly push and question fundamentals of design and composition to create a feeling that is evocative, and even innovative.
-In my current (and past) creative practices research, study and critical thinking reveal qualities that make up materials; raw Belgian linen, canvas, torrefied maple wood, paper, yupo, metal, kelp + sea grass - a new application, a new medium creates a new narrative, imbued wth meaning and an innovative approach to communicating meaning visually.
+Trained by artists and architects in design school, I was taught to see through a rigorous practice, personal & professional integrity and the clarity of concepts through exploration.
+The fundamentals of design taught me how to see inherent qualities, form, shape and line, etc, and from those principles create and shape a feeling that is evocative, and even innovative.
+In my current (and past) creative practices research, study and critical thinking reveal qualities that make up materials; raw Belgian linen, canvas, wood, paper, metal, natural and found materials - where the application and the chosen medium create a new narrative; materials imbued with meaning.

 bottom of page